oxheadalpha/tezos-k8s/docs/Prerequisites.md

 minikube config set driver hyperkit
 ```

-(Note: We do not use Docker itself as the minikube driver due to an [issue](https://github.com/kubernetes/minikube/issues/7332) regarding the minikube ingress addon that is required by [rpc-auth](./rpc-auth/README.md))
+(Note: We do not use Docker itself as the minikube driver due to an [issue](https://github.com/kubernetes/minikube/issues/7332) regarding the minikube ingress addon that is required by rpc-auth.)

 ### Other Operating Systems